-The toupee is dancing.
+The toupee dances.

 This is the moment at which Osbourne decides he’s losing his mind.
 No one else seems to notice this little brown hairpiece gyrating and thrusting and swinging its hips like Elvis Presley.
-Hell, the thing’s practically humping Fred Miles’s forehead, and everybody’s still watching the powerpoint.
+Hell, the thing’s practically humping Fred Miles’s forehead, yet everybody’s still watching the powerpoint.

 “Osbourne?”
-Fred touches his toupee, as if to check it’s still there.
+Fred touches his toupee as if to check it’s still there.
 “You okay?”

 “Okay,” Osbourne mutters.
 “Yes.
 Everything’s okay.”